Home » Eyewear Gallery » Eyeglass Lenses

 Types of Lenses

-Choosing frames is the fun part, but your lenses are the most important factor in clear comfortable vision.
+Choosing frames is the fun part, but your lenses are the most important factor for clear comfortable vision.
+There are 3 main considerations when choosing lenses.

-• Lens Type – single vision, anti-fatigue, office, progressives, transitions, polarized and many more.
+- Lens Type – single vision, anti-fatigue, office, progressive, transitions, polarized and driving specific

-• Coatings – these determine the level of glare, UV protection, blue-light filtering, scratch resistance, ease of cleaning and much more
+- Coating – there various types and qualities.
+Coatings and films affect the level of glare, UV protection, blue-light filtering, scratch resistance, smudge resistance, ease of cleaning and more

 This is the most simple type of lens, providing clear vision at a single focal distance.
 For most people, these lenses are made for either far, computer, or reading viewing distance.
-We can categorize these lenses into 2 types:
+We can categorize these lenses into 2 types, conventional and digital.

 These lenses provide superior vision from edge to edge with minimal to no distortion.
 They also look better as they are up to 16% thinner and 49% flatter than conventional lenses when ideally fitted.
 A proper fitting involves the following measurements: